chrisdail/talk-good-code/slides.md

 # Error Handling

 - Exceptions should be exceptional
-- Behave in reasonable ways over throwing errors (empty list, might as well error)
+- Behave in reasonable ways over throwing errors
+  - Consider Empty list to show no results
 - Early return for invalid cases (bouncer pattern)
 - No exception swallowing (empty catch block)